singapore vegan travel guide

 43 Temple St, Singapore 058588

-Dining out in Singapore can be expensive, but there are affordable spots, e.g hawker centre and streetside food stalls.
-Yi Xin is a small streetside cafeteria with a few tables.
-There’s a buffet but also à la carte menu.
+Dining out in Singapore can be expensive, but there are affordable spots, such as hawker centres and streetside food stalls.
+Yi Xin is a small streetside cafeteria in Chinatown with a few tables.
+They have a buffet but also à la carte menu.

 Eight Treasures – vegetarian